-The mission of Friends of Flagstaff’s Future (F3) is to promote an environmentally sustainable, socially just, and economically prosperous Flagstaff through community education, citizen engagement, and advocacy.
+The mission of Friends of Flagstaff’s Future is to achieve a sustainable, just and thriving Flagstaff through community education, engagement and advocacy.

 In 2014, F3 developed 11 focus areas also known as our Community Visions.
 While this is a long read it will give our members and anyone interested in what we do a comprehensive understanding of the values we hold.
 Visions are listed in no particular order and include Climate Change, Energy, Land Use and Growth, Education, Water, Food, Civic Engagement, Cultural Diversity and Social Justice, Open Space, New Economy, and Transportation.

 1. Climate Change

 Friends of Flagstaff’s Future believes that climate change is occurring as a result of human activities that increase the concentration of greenhouse gases into the atmosphere.
 The effects, specially to the Southwest Region, will likely include increased incidence of drought, species extinction, increased length and intensity of fire seasons, and land use changes.
 We base our statement on the most recent reports from the Intergovernmental Panel on Climate Change and on the latest studies from climate scientists.
 The widely accepted conclusion among ninety-seven percent of climate scientists is that the Earth’s climate system is changing in response to growing atmospheric burdens of greenhouse gases (GHGs) and absorbing aerosol particles as a result of human activities.
 Based on these findings we support regulations and direct actions that will help reduce greenhouse gas emissions, and where possible mitigate climate change.
 We also support taking steps towards building a resilient community that can adapt to the unavoidable deleterious climate change impacts.